blancoh/jenkins-webapp-pipeline/README.md

 Project Goals:

-1) Create an Amazon VPC with 3 Public subnets and 3 Private subnets.
+1) Create an Amazon VPC with 3 public subnets and 3 private subnets.
-2) Create an autoscaling group of Web servers in public subnet with network (nlb) load Balancer for port 80.
-Desired state: 3 VMs.
+2) Create an autoscaling group of 3 Web servers in public subnet with network (nlb) load Balancer for port 80.
 3) Todo: Create a 3 node MySQL Galera cluster in the private subnets with an internal load balancer.
 4) Destroy all EC2 instances, load balancers, subnets, gateways and eventually the entire Amazon VPC.